 6> if the cellId is not set to the global cell identity of the PSCell, set the spCellId to the global cell identity of the PCell;

-4> if the random-access procedure is initiated for SDT and the SDT transmission was failed as defined in TS 38.300 [2]:
+4> if the SDT transmission was failed as defined in TS 38.300 [2]:

+5> include the sdt-Failed;

+5> if the random-access procedure is initiated for SDT:

+6> set the sdt-FailureCause to the cause of RA-SDT failure;

+5> else:

-5> include the sdt-Failed;> set the sdt-FailureCause to the cause of SDT failure;
+6> set the sdt-FailureCause to the cause of CG-SDT failure;

 sdt-FailureCause

-This field is included when the RA report entry is included because of SDT and if the SDT procedure failed.
+This field is included when the SDT procedure failed.
 Otherwise, the field is absent.
 This field indicates the SDT failure cause.

 The field is set to t319a-expiry upon expiration of T319a timer.
 If the UE upper layers receive maxRetxThreshold reached indication from RLC while SDT procedure is ongoing, this field is set to maxRetxThreshold.
 It is set to preambleTransMax upon the UE upper layer receiving indication of reaching preambleTransMax from the MAC layer.
 Upon expiration of cg-SDT-TimeAlignmentTimer from the MAC, the field is set to cg-SDT-TimeAlignmentTimer.
 The field is set to configuredGrantTimer upon reception of indication that configuration grant timer has been expired from the MAC.
 The field is set to cellReselection upon SDT failure due to UE’s cell re-selection.